 - Canary rollout and approval gate: Application delivery is a procedural workflow that takes multiple steps.
 KubeVela provides such workflow on top of Kubernetes.
 By default, Users can use KubeVela to build canary rollout, approval gate, notification pipelines to deliver applications confidently.
 Moreover, the workflow model is declarative and extensible.
 Workflow steps can be stored in Git to simplify management.

 - Addon management: All KubeVela capabilities (e.g. Helm chart deployment) are pluggable.
 They are managed as addons .
 KubeVela provides simple experience via CLI/UI to discover, install, uninstall addons.
-There is an official addon registry.
+There is an community addon registry.
 Users can also bring their own addon registries.

 - Cloud Resource: Users can enable Terraform addon on KubeVela to deploy cloud resources using the same abstraction to deploy applications.
 This enables cooperative delivery of application and its dependencies.
 That includes databases, redis, message queues, etc. By using KubeVela, users don't need to switch over to another interface to manage middlewares.
 This provides unified experience and aligns better with the upcoming trends in CNCF Cooperative-Delivery Working Group .